-- Less than 1% - (1) Beneficial Ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities. - (2) Immediately prior to the closing of this Offering and Restructure, each Class B Common Share issued and outstanding will be converted into one Common Share pursuant to the terms of the Fifth Amended and Restated Memorandum and Articles of Association.
-Upon closing of this Offering and Restructure a total of [●] Common Shares are issued and outstanding pursuant to SEC Rule 13d-3(d)(1).
+- Less than 1% - (1) Beneficial Ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.

+(2) Immediately prior to the closing of this Offering and Restructure, each Class B Common Share issued and outstanding will be converted into one Common Share pursuant to the terms of the Fifth Amended and Restated Memorandum and Articles of Association.
+Upon closing of this Offering and the Merger, a total of approximately 370,909,868 Common Shares (or approximately 371,319,331 Common Shares if the underwriter exercises its over-allotment option in full) will be issued and outstanding pursuant to SEC Rule 13d-3(d)(1), provided that we are offering at an assumed offering price of \$10.99 per Common Share in the Offering, which was the closing price of our Class A Common Shares on Nasdaq on April 30, 2021.
 For each beneficial owner above, any securities that are exercisable or convertible within 60 days have been included in the numerator and denominator for that person alone.
-The percentage assumes offering of \$30 million at an offering price of \$[●].

-- (3) To be appointed as a director or an officer effective immediately prior to the closing of this Offering. - (4) Among the Common Shares beneficially held by Mr. He immediately after this Offering, 222,821,591 Common Shares have been pledged by Digital Grid to Bank of China Limited Zhejiang Branch, or BOC, as collateral to support working capital loans and letters of credit provided by BOC to Hangzhou Lianluo.
-The loans have been guaranteed jointly and severally by Beijing Digital Grid Technology Co., Ltd., a subsidiary of Hangzhou Lianluo, and Mr. He.
+- (3) To be appointed as a director or an officer effective immediately prior to the closing of this Offering. - (4) Among the Common Shares beneficially held by Mr. Zhitao He immediately after this Offering, 222,821,591 Common Shares have been pledged by Digital Grid to Bank of China Limited Zhejiang Branch, or BOC, as collateral to support working capital loans and letters of credit provided by BOC to Hangzhou Lianluo.
+The loans have been guaranteed jointly and severally by Beijing Digital Grid Technology Co., Ltd., a subsidiary of Hangzhou Lianluo, and Mr. Zhitao He.
 The total amount owed under these loans is RMB400 million in RMB denominated loans, plus \$66.5 million in U.S. dollar loans, plus interest, fees and penalties on such amounts.
-In May 2020, BOC filed several lawsuits against Hangzhou Lianluo, Digital Grid, Beijing Digital Grid Technology Co., Ltd. and Mr. He in the Hangzhou Intermediate People's Court in China alleging that Hangzhou Lianluo has failed to repay the loans when due and is in breach of the loan agreements.
-This litigation is ongoing. - (5) The Common Shares beneficially owned by Mr. Chang immediately after this Offering include (i) 92,468,584 Common Shares held by Tekhill USA, LLC, (ii) 23,624,115 shares held by Fred Chang Partners Trust, (iii) 9,158,558 Common Shares held by Nabal Spring, LLC, (iv) 5,435,754 Common Shares held by Chang Trust 2008, (v) 797,625 Common Shares held by Chang 2009 Annuity Trust No. 1, (vi) 332,340 shares held by Chang 2009 Annuity Trust No.2, and (vii) 664,691 shares held by Chang 2009 Annuity Trust No. 3.
-Tekhill USA, LLC, Fred Chang Partners Trust, Nabal Spring, LLC, Chang Trust 2008, Chang 2009 Annuity Trust No. 1, Chang 2009 Annuity Trust No. 2, and Chang 2009 Annuity Trust No. 3, are all controlled by Fred Faching Chang.
+In May 2020, BOC filed several lawsuits against Hangzhou Lianluo, Digital Grid, Beijing Digital Grid Technology Co., Ltd. and Mr. Zhitao He in the Hangzhou Intermediate People's Court in China alleging that Hangzhou Lianluo has failed to repay the loans when due and is in breach of the loan agreements.
+This litigation is ongoing. - (5) The Common Shares beneficially owned by Mr. Fred Chang immediately after this Offering include (i) 92,468,584 Common Shares held by Tekhill USA, LLC, (ii) 23,624,115 shares held by Fred Chang Partners Trust, (iii) 9,158,558 Common Shares held by Nabal Spring, LLC, (iv) 5,435,754 Common Shares held by Chang Trust 2008, (v) 797,625 Common Shares held by Chang 2009 Annuity Trust No. 1, (vi) 332,340 shares held by Chang 2009 Annuity Trust No.2, and (vii) 664,691 shares held by Chang 2009 Annuity Trust No. 3.
+Tekhill USA, LLC, Fred Chang Partners Trust, Nabal Spring, LLC, Chang Trust 2008, Chang 2009 Annuity Trust No. 1, Chang 2009 Annuity Trust No. 2, and Chang 2009 Annuity Trust No. 3, are all controlled by Mr. Fred Chang.
 Tekhill USA, LLC has specifically pledged 5,600,000 shares of Newegg stock, which will be exchanged into 32,713,520 Common Shares upon closing of the Merger, and generally pledged all other shares of Newegg which it acquires, as collateral to Preferred Bank.
-The pledged shares secure a loan from the bank to Mr. Chang with a principal amount of \$7.1 million.
+The pledged shares secure a loan from the bank to Mr. Fred Chang with a principal amount of \$7.1 million.